4 Amazing Lessons From The Woman at the Well

 The woman’s story at the well is an important reminder that Jesus’ salvation is for everyone, not just the Jews.
 His blood sacrifice on the cross is for all our sins so that we can all have a new life through His goodness and grace.
 The Samaritan woman’s interaction with Jesus also proves that our sins do not define us.

-The Samaritan woman was an outcast for having five husbands and living with a man that wasn’t her spouse, yet Jesus gave her hope, not judgment.
+The Samaritan woman was an outcast for having five husbands and living with a man who wasn’t her spouse, yet Jesus gave her hope, not judgment.
 Like the woman at the well, we sometimes feel like we aren’t enough.

 As if we are outcasts, we feel unworthy of the love and goodness of our Lord; however, that is far from the truth.
 God wants us to embrace His mercy and love and live as Jesus taught us.
 Take our crosses, be faithful to the work, and push through until the end.
 God is with us every step; we just have to trust Him and believe He will always provide.